-Beautiful Leros is an island of 29 square miles, close to the Turkish coastline, offering peacefulness but with an enjoyable buzz.
+Beautiful Leros is an island of 29 square miles, offering tranquillity, with an enjoyable buzz.

-Numerous charmingly hidden-away sandy coves are to be found along the coastline, cafes and eateries abound, and the stunning marina lined with luxury yachts offers a touch of sophistication.
+Numerous charmingly hidden-away sandy coves are to be found along the coastline on holidays to Leros.
+Cafes and eateries are in abundance, and the stunning marina lined with luxury yachts offers a touch of sophistication.
 The marina occupies an enclosed bay with a mouth only 500 metres across, one of the largest natural harbours in the Mediterranean.

 The beautiful green contours of Leros are lightly peppered with cubed white villas and holiday homes between small sandy coves, olive groves, figs, carobs, tobacco, fruit and grapes.
 Travel the excellent roads lined with eucalyptus and pine, to discover the beautiful beaches and visit all the island’s resorts in no time at all.

 The chief local attraction here is the Belenis Castle Tower founded by a wealthy Leros family in 1925.
 A restored, stone-built mansion, it now houses a fascinating folklore museum.
 Within is a delightful courtyard used as a venue for local festivals taking place during the summer months.
 But, if no Greek holiday is complete for you without some time spent in the serene interior of an ancient monastery or church, then choose between the Monastery of Agios Sofronios and the churches of Agios Saranta or Agios Isidoros.
 Nearby are the remains of some ancient stone dwellings.